openBackhaul/NetExplorerProxy/README.md

 All requests from Netexplorer, not related to Mac address data, shall be served using this cached data only,
 i.e. there will be no retrieval of data on demand.

+*Scope*
-Note: sync data has also been requested.
-It first has to be checked from Netexplorer side, if available sync data is sufficient.
+- Note: sync data has been requested by Netexplorer team, but sync data offered by SDN is not what is needed by Netexplorer and, therefore, sync is out of scope.
+- updates due to notifications from MWDI are out of scope for this release

 ### Relevance
 The NetExplorerProxy serves as a proxy to a planning and simulation tool for regular use.